 i was living in israel, a foreign land in which chocolate chip cookies do not exist. during a particularly challenging bout of culture-shock i went to the most americanized grocery store in town in search of cookie dough. alas, there was none. so i searched online for a recipe, bought all the ingredients and set to work.

 after toiling for what seemed like hours, the cookies were finally done! i remember pulling the first batch out of the oven and seeing how perfectly baked they were, how the dough had melted from spoonfuls into soft round cookies, and thinking that baking was maybe the best thing ever. this was when my baking obsession officially began.

-and now, nearly ten years later, i have perfected the art of chocolate chip cookies, thanks to america’s test kitchen and my dear, dear friend spelt flour. so without further ado, the best chocolate chip cookies on planet earth.
+and now, nearly ten years later, i have perfected the art of chocolate chip cookies, thanks to america’s test kitchen and my dear, dear friend spelt flour (you can buy it here!). so without further ado, the best chocolate chip cookies on planet earth.

 the world’s best chocolate chip cookies